ovh/docs/pages/platform/databases/redis_06_connect_redisinsight/guide.en-gb.md

 Public Cloud Databases allow you to focus on building and deploying cloud applications while OVHcloud takes care of the database infrastructure and maintenance in operational conditions.

-**This guide explains how to connect to a Redis database instance with the free GUI : RedisInsight.**
+**This guide explains how to connect to a Redis database instance with the free GUI: RedisInsight.**

 ## Requirements